OppNHeimer/you-too-can-animate/readme.md

 ![code pen with HTML](./images/code_pen_html.png)

 **Do not** edit this HTML code but notice its structure.
-At the top and bottom you can see `<svg {don't worry about the junk in here}>` and `</svg>`.
+At the top and bottom you can see `<svg [don't worry about the junk in here]>` and `</svg>`.
 These are called "open" and "close tags".
 They denote the beginning and end of an HTML element, in this case, an SVG.
 HTML elements can be nested, meaning they can contain other elements.
 Everything between the open and close SVG tags are parts of your SVG.
 You should recognize the enclosed `path` tag.
-The path tag looks a little bit different `<path d="{your path coordinates}" />`.
+The path tag looks a little bit different `<path d="[your path coordinates]" />`.
 It does not contain any other HTML elements, so it is "self closing".

 ### CSS